-Identified threat Not applicable Threat evaluation Advising on tax return treatment of past transactions and responding on behalf of the audit client to the tax authorities' requests for additional information and analysis (including providing explanations of, and technical support, for the approach being taken) is within the scope of tax return preparation services under paragraph 290.180 of the Code.
-Such services are generally based on historical information and principally involve analysis and presentation of such historical information under existing tax law, including precedents and established practice.
+Identified threat Not applicable Threat evaluation Advising on tax return treatment of past transactions and responding on behalf of the audit client to the tax authorities' requests for additional information and analysis (including providing explanations of, and technical support, for the approach being taken) is within the scope of tax return preparation services under paragraph 290.179 of the Code. principally involve analysis and presentation of such historical information under existing tax law, including precedents and established practice.
 Safeguard application Such service does not generally create a threat to independence if management takes responsibility for the returns including any significant judgments made.